tensorflow/community/governance/api-reviews.md

 team.
 Keras API changes tend to be cross-cutting as core Keras classes are base classes to many TF API endpoints.
-We generally only look at keras changes after a keras owner (say, fchollet or karmel) has already approved it on their end. fchollet has guidelines for changes to the Keras API at go/keras-api-guidelines.
+We generally only look at keras changes after a keras owner (say, fchollet or karmel) has already approved it on their end. fchollet has guidelines for changes to the Keras API (location TBD).
 These include many generally good practices that are useful to keep in mind outside of Keras as well.